 But I digress.
 My swimming friend was telling me about her group’s most recent choice (The Aftermath by Rhidian Brook, which I had read and loved).
 She then asked me what I was reading.
 I told her that I’d recently finished Anne Tyler’s new book.

 ‘Oh I love Anne Tyler,’ she exclaimed.
 ‘She’s absolutely brilliant.
 Do you know?
-I suggested that my book group read one of her titles and some of my friends hadn’t even hear of her.’
+I suggested that my book group read one of her titles and some of my friends hadn’t even heard of her.’

 We exchanged a glance and shook our heads, shadows of sympathy and judgemental disappointment clouding our faces.

 And that was the moment.
 Another two members of the Anne Tyler book club had made a connection and a literary friendship was established.